 5) Contact your car insurance company to report the accident and initiate the process of filing an auto accident claim.
 At the same time, expect to be contacted by the other drivers car insurance company, and avoid speaking to them without first speaking to an attorney at Elrod Pope Accident & Injury Attorneys.

 6) If you did not receive emergency medical care, you still need to see a doctor as soon as possible for a full medical evaluation.
 You may think that you are uninjured or that your injuries are too insignificant to require care, but you might be wrong about that.
 Sometimes, injuries don’t show symptoms immediately.
 You may have injuries that you don’t know about, or your seemingly insignificant injuries could be much worse than you think.

 7) Maintain records of all medical care and expenses, including all bills and receipts.
 Also keep a written record of your experiences as you recover from injuries, including any time that you take off of work and any rehabilitation that is required to recover.

-8) Continue to watch what you say and do in the days, weeks, and months that follow an auto > accident.
-Be especially cautious regarding contact with the other driver, communication with the > other driver’s insurance company, and posts on social media accounts. > 9) You can contact the dedicated Rock Hill auto accident attorneys at Elrod Pope Law Firm at any > time following the accident, though the sooner you do, the better off you will be.
-Don’t be afraid > of contacting a lawyer because you think you can’t afford it.
-We offer free consultations and > contingency fees, meaning that you won’t pay anything upfront, and if you don’t receive compensation > with the help of our attorneys, you won’t pay anything at all. > > Follow this advice, and you should have a solid case for a fully comprehensive settlement.
+8) Continue to watch what you say and do in the days, weeks, and months that follow an auto accident.
+Be especially cautious regarding contact with the other driver, communication with the other driver’s insurance company, and posts on social media accounts.

+9) You can contact the dedicated Rock Hill auto accident attorneys at Elrod Pope Accident & Injury Attorneys at any time following the accident, though the sooner you do, the better off you will be.
+Don’t be afraid of contacting a lawyer because you think you can’t afford it.
+We offer free consultations and contingency fees, meaning that you won’t pay anything upfront, and if you don’t receive compensation with the help of our attorneys, you won’t pay anything at all.

+Follow this advice, and you should have a solid case for a fully comprehensive settlement.